gaurav-chawla1714/nw-tracker-bot/README.md

   - asyncio.TimeoutError does not properly disable buttons

 # Recently Finished Features

+- Integrate Google Firestore NoSQL Database as primary database (5/17/24)

+  - Establish "schema"
+  - All current and future data should also be stored in Firestore from now on.
+  - All existing data needs to be migrated over.

 - Generalize sheets queries with NW_START_COLUMN, NW_START_ROW, NW_END_COLUMN (5/15/24)
 - Better names of files (utils?)
 (5/11/24)